oracle/tribuo/docs/Architecture.md

 ## Transforming datasets

-Tribuo supports independent feature based transformations, i.e. operations like rescaling or binning features.
+Tribuo supports independent, feature-based transformations, i.e. operations like rescaling or binning features.
 This uses the `org.tribuo.transform` package, which provides the mechanisms for fitting and applying transformations.
 Transformations can be chained and are applied in the supplied sequence to the specified feature.
 After the local transformations, a transformation chain can be applied to each feature in turn (called the global transformation).
-Similar to the `RowProcessor` described above the transformations can also be applied to a regex, and every feature name which matches the regex has a copy of the transformation pipeline instantiated and applied to that feature.
-There is validation to ensure that a regex transformation cannot apply to a feature that already has a specific local transformation chain, if this occurs it'll throw an exception.
+Similar to the `RowProcessor` described above, the transformations can also be applied to a regex, and every feature name which matches the regex has a copy of the transformation pipeline instantiated and applied to that feature.
+An exception will be thrown if an attempt is made to apply a regex transformation to a feature that already has a specific local transformation chain.
 These transformations are also applied to the feature domain to ensure it maintains the proper statistics.

-We plan to introduce global feature transformations in some future release, to allow operations like PCA or other feature extraction steps.
+We plan to introduce global feature transformations in some future release to allow operations like PCA or other feature extraction steps.

 ## Weights and Metadata

-Examples can have metadata attached to them, which can be used to filter out Examples, or otherwise tag them for special processing.
-The metadata takes the form of a `Map<String,String>`, which can only be appended to, and the values cannot be modified after insertion.
-In addition each Example has a float valued weight field, which can be used to denote how important an Example is in a training or evaluation setting.
-Not all training algorithms support weighted examples, if they do then they implement the `WeightedExamples` tag interface, otherwise the example weights are ignored.
+Examples can have metadata attached to them, and this metadata can be used to filter out Examples or otherwise tag them for special processing.
+The metadata takes the form of a `Map<String,String>`, which can only be appended to; the values cannot be modified after insertion.
+In addition, each Example has a float-valued weight field, which can be used to denote the importance of an Example is in a training or evaluation setting.
+Not all training algorithms support weighted examples.
+Those that support such weights implement the `WeightedExamples` tag interface; otherwise the example weights are ignored .
 The weight field is currently supported in the `RegressionEvaluator` if the weighted evaluation flag is turned on.
-We'll consider adding this support to the other evaluators, though it may require breaking API changes as the return types of some accessor methods could change from integer to floating point values.
+We'll consider adding this support to the other evaluators, though it may require breaking API changes since the return types of some accessor methods could change from integer to floating point values.

 ## Obfuscation

-One of Tribuo's benefits is it's extensive tracking of model metadata and provenance, however we realise this metadata isn't necessarily something that should live in deployed models that third parties have access to.
-As a result Tribuo provides a few transformation mechanisms to remove metadata from a trained model.
+One of Tribuo's benefits is it's extensive tracking of model metadata and provenance; however, we realise this metadata isn't necessarily something that should live in third-party accessible, deployed models.
+As a result, Tribuo provides a few transformation mechanisms to remove metadata from a trained model.

 ### Provenance

-Provenance can be removed from the `Model` objects using the `StripProvenance` program in the JSON module.
-It's possible to remove the three kinds of stored provenance separately: trainer provenance, data provenance, instance provenance.
-Also the SHA-256 hash of the full provenance object can be inserted into the object as a tracking mechanism, we intend that the user stores the hash as a key for the original provenance JSON in an external storage mechanism.
-Alternatively `@Config` fields can be marked `redact=True` which will prevent those values from being stored in the provenance or any configuration.
+Provenance can be removed from the `Model` objects using the `StripProvenance` program located in the JSON module.
+There are three kind of stored
+ provenance: trainer provenance, data provenance, and instance provenance.
+Each type of provenance can be removed separately.
+It is also possible to insert a SHA-256 hash of the full provenance object into the model as a tracking mechanism.
+We intend that the user stores the hash as a key for the original provenance JSON in an external storage mechanism.
+Alternatively, `@Config` fields can be marked `redact=True` which will prevent those values from being stored in the provenance or any configuration.

 ### Feature Hashing

-In addition to its use as a dimensionality reduction technique, feature hashing also obfuscates the original feature names provided the system doesn't store the forward mapping.
-Tribuo provides an implementation of feature hashing that lives entirely in the feature domain object to avoid storing the forward mapping from original names to hashed names.
-This means that Tribuo has no knowledge of the true feature names, and the system transparently hashes the inputs.
-The feature names tend to be particularly sensitive when working with NLP problems, as for example bigrams would otherwise appear in the feature domains.
+In addition to its use as a dimensionality reduction technique, feature hashing also obfuscates the original feature names in cases where the forward mapping from original names to hashed names has not been stored by the system.
+So as to avoid the storage of such a forward mapping, Tribuo provides an implementation of feature hashing that lives entirely in the feature domain object.
+This means that Tribuo has no knowledge of the true feature names , and the system transparently hashes the inputs.
+The feature names tend to be particularly sensitive when working with NLP problems.
+For example , without such hashing, bigrams would appear in the feature domains.